rishwanthvallala/Dijkstras_algo_visualiser/README.md

 Contributions to this project are welcome!
 If you have any suggestions, improvements, or bug fixes, please open an issue or a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ---

 Feel free to customize the content, add more sections, or include any additional information you find relevant to your project.
 Remember to replace placeholders like `your-username` and `your-repository-name` with your actual GitHub username and repository name.
 ```

-Replace the placeholders in square brackets with your actual project information.
-Additionally, you can add a screenshot image (named `screenshot.png`) to the repository and reference it in the `README.md` file.
-This `README.md` template provides a basic structure that you can build upon to create a comprehensive and informative README for your project.